Skip to content

 Aims

-• 2.
-Explore members’ views on being part of the COP and the benefits/opportunities this afforded.
+Explore members’ views on being part of the CoP and the benefits/opportunities this afforded.

-• 4.
-Identify facilitators and barriers to successful implementation, running and sustainability of COPs in adult social care.
+Identify facilitators and barriers to successful implementation, running and sustainability of CoPs in adult social care.

 Methods

-We adopted a pragmatic research methodology, selected for its close alignment with the values of social work and the ethos of our COPs.
+We adopted a pragmatic research methodology, selected for its close alignment with the values of social work and the ethos of our CoPs.
 Pragmatism in social science is grounded in the belief that knowledge is generated through action and experience, and that ideas must be tested and refined through their practical application (Morgan, 2014).
 It embraces methodological flexibility, allowing researchers to draw on both qualitative and quantitative approaches to address complex, real-world problems.
 This aligns with the dynamic nature of social care settings and services, where contextually relevant and actionable insights are essential.
-Pragmatism also acknowledges that reality is both socially constructed and evolving, shaped by individual and collective experiences (Creswell & Clark, 2017; Morgan, 2014).
-These principles resonate strongly with social work’s emphasis on experiential learning, reflection, and action for social justice (Kaushik & Walsh, 2019), making pragmatism an appropriate paradigm for this evaluation.
+Pragmatism also acknowledges that reality is both socially constructed and evolving, shaped by individual and collective experiences (Morgan, 2014; Creswell and Clark, 2017).
+These principles resonate strongly with social work’s emphasis on experiential learning, reflection, and action for social justice (Kaushik and Walsh, 2019), making pragmatism an appropriate paradigm for this evaluation.
+Reflecting this approach, several methodological decisions were shaped by what would work best in a busy social care setting, such as our approach to recruitment, to maximise participation (see below); holding interviews online rather than in person to reduce burden on busy practitioners; allowing flexibility in the topic guides to elucidate contextual and actionable insights; and using accessible language based on PPI feedback.

 Patient and Public Involvement (PPI)

 Kent Research Partnership had active PPI involvement and engagement throughout all aspects of the project, stemming from the overall project’s inception in 2021.
+In the United Kingdom, PPI refers to the active partnership of people with lived experience in shaping and conducting research; although terminology varies internationally, it broadly aligns with co-production and participatory approaches used in other countries.
 A vibrant Lived Experience Working Group (Mikelyte et al., 2025) met monthly and remained active throughout, providing ongoing guidance at every stage.
-For example, the research questions were informed by their involvement in running and attending the COPS, and they contributed to decisions about the study design.
+For example, the research questions were informed by their involvement in running and attending the CoPS, and they contributed to decisions about the study design.
 As the study progressed beyond the design stage, the group continued to inform key elements of the evaluation through monthly discussions.
 This included input on the choice of interviews, recruitment strategies, and approaches to data analysis.
 Members of the Lived Experience Working Group also played an important role in disseminating findings through their connections with allied social care organisations and linked communities, such as the local authority’s PPI body.
-The study’s public co-applicant co-led the Working Group and chaired many of the Complex Needs COPs.
-In addition, our care-experienced co-author (CT), a regular COP member, was integral to sustaining and evaluating the COPs.
+The study’s public co-applicant co-led the Working Group and chaired many of the Complex Needs CoPs.
+In addition, our care-experienced co-author (CT), a regular COP member, was integral to sustaining and evaluating the CoPs.

 Study design